Frequently Asked Questions | Gas Inspection and Certification in WA

 Is there a travel charge?

 For inspection outside the Perth metropolitan area, travel charges apply.
-Please contact me for a quote.
+Please contact me for a quote

 What will an inspection cost?